samfitgen/trgen/docs/Triathlete-Half_Distance_Triathlon-Low_Volume.md

 **Description**:

-> Run 10min working up to Easy-Moderate, RPE 6 pace to warm up, then dial things
+> Run 10min working up to Easy-Moderate, RPE6 pace to warm up, then dial things
 > back to only 5x2-minute Hard, RPE9 high-speed surges with 2 minutes of
-> recovery after each; run 10min Easy, RPE 4 to cool down for a total of 40
+> recovery after each; run 10min Easy, RPE4 to cool down for a total of 40
 > minutes of running